Orange Shirt Day and National Day for Truth and Reconciliation

 Understanding the generational impacts residential schools have had—and continue to have—on Indigenous communities.

-Orange Shirt Day T-Shirts
+Orange Shirt Day T-shirts

 There are a number of organizations that you can purchase an orange shirt through to show your support.